Padre Pio: Early life

-As a youth, Francesco reported that he had experienced heavenly visions and ecstasies.
-In 1897, after he had completed three years at the public school, Francesco was said to have been drawn to the life of a friar after listening to a young Capuchin who was in the countryside seeking donations.
-When Francesco expressed his desire to his parents, they made a trip to Morcone, a community 13 mi north of Pietrelcina, to find out if their son was eligible to enter the Order.
-The friars there informed them that they were interested in accepting Francesco into their community, but he needed to be better educated.
+As a young boy, Francesco reported that he had experienced heavenly visions and ecstasies.
+In 1897, after he had completed three years at a public school, he was said to have been drawn to the life of a friar after listening to a young Capuchin from Sant'Elia a Pianisi who was in the countryside seeking donations.
+When Francesco expressed his desire to his parents, they traveled to Morcone, a community 13 mi north of Pietrelcina, to find out if their son was eligible to enter the order.
+After meeting Francesco, the friars informed his parents that they were interested in accepting him into their community, but that he first needed to be better educated.

-Francesco's father went to the United States in search of work to pay for private tutoring for his son, to meet the academic requirements to enter the Capuchin Order.
-It was in this period that Francesco received the sacrament of Confirmation on 27 September 1899.
-He underwent private tutoring and passed the stipulated academic requirements.
+Accordingly, Francesco's father went to the United States in search of work to pay for private tutoring in order for his son to meet the academic requirements to enter the Capuchin Order.
+During this period, Francesco prepared to receive the sacrament of Confirmation, which occurred on 27 September 1899.
+He also underwent private tutoring and passed the stipulated academic requirements.
 On 6 January 1903, at the age of 15, he entered the novitiate of the Capuchin friars at Morcone.
-On 22 January, he took the Franciscan habit and the name of Fra (Friar) Pio, in honour of Pope Pius I, whose relic is preserved in the Santa Anna Chapel in Pietrelcina.
-He took the simple vows of poverty, chastity and obedience.
+A few weeks later, on 22 January, he took the Franciscan habit and the name of Fra Pio (Friar Pius), in honour of Pope Pius I, whose relic is preserved in the Santa Anna Chapel in Pietrelcina, with the simple vows of poverty, chastity, and obedience.